 Effective Friday, March 16 at 7 a.m., temporary visitor restrictions will be lifted at Wake Forest Baptist Medical Center, including the Winston-Salem campus and Davie, Lexington and Wilkes medical centers.

-The visitor restrictions, which affected children age 12 and under, have been in place since Feb.
-24 to help control the spread of flu.
+The visitor restrictions for children age 12 and under have been in place since Jan.
+12 to help control the spread of flu.

-These health systems rescinded visitor restrictions at the same time the same way they enacted them nearly two months ago because they share the same geographic area and have similar rates of influenza in the community.
+These six health systems are lifting visitor restrictions at the same time and in the same way they enacted them two months ago because they share the same geographic area and have similar rates of influenza in the community.

-The spread of influenza can be decreased by practicing good hand hygiene and refraining from going to school or work if experiencing fever.
+The spread of influenza can be decreased by practicing good hand hygiene and staying home from school or work if experiencing fever.

 As always, any visitors and family members coming to Wake Forest Baptist should be healthy – free from fever, cough, colds, or stomach virus symptoms – when visiting patients.